Juan Sartori: Politics

 In December 2018, Sartori presented his nomination to National Party pre-candidate for President of Uruguay for the 2019 presidential primaries.
 The election was held on 30 June 2019.
 Sartori carried out a noteworthy campaign, labelled a "political phenomenon" by the Associated Press.
 He collected 20.68% of the vote, which saw him finish second of six behind Luis Lacalle Pou, who was elected as the party's candidate The Atlante Films documentary "Juan Sartori: behind the phenomenon" follows Sartori on the campaign trail.

-Following Sartori's election run, his press chief press officer during the election resigned, accusing Sartori of 'selling smoke' and stating that she 'does not believe him anymore'.

 Sartori ran for the Senate in the October 2019 general election and was elected senator, making him the youngest person to currently hold this title, taking up the position on 15 February 2020.
 He sits on the Senate Committees of International Affairs, Environment, Development and Inclusion, and is president of the Industry Committee.
 Additionally, he forms part of the Partido Nacional's governing body.

 Football

 Sartori is a passionate football fan.
 He is a co-owner of Sunderland.
 "Sunderland is a huge club, the seventh largest in England, a club with a lot of history and a big following, and that’s what made it attractive", he said following the 2018 acquisition.
 He sits on the board as a non-executive director.
 In 2022, the club, based in the North East of England, won the League One playoffs, and played following season in the EFL Championship, the second most important division in English football.
 In 2025, the team was promoted to the Premier League.
 He is also a board member and vice president of Monaco.
 In terms of support, Sartori is a fan of Club Nacional, Barcelona and Paris Saint-Germain.